-JOHN L. LEWIS At the time, the CP was still Not Coming!"
-Union leaders sympathetic to CP policies, showered congratulations on Lewis for his break with Roosevelt.
-Harry Bridges, head of the West Coast Longshoremen's union, sent an enthusiastic telegram, hailing Lewis for showing the "courage of a lion."
-As its own contribution in carrying out the Stalin-Hitler pact, the CP directed heavy fire against Roosevelt.
-Thus, on June phase of a developing anti-labor is not exactly a model of demopolicy.
+JOHN L. LEWIS At the time, the CP was still proclaiming "The Yanks Are Not Coming!"
+Union leaders sympathetic to CP policies, showered congratulations on Lewis for his break with Boosevelt, Harry Bridges, head of the West Coast Longshoremen's union, sent an enthusiastic telegram, hailing Lewis for showing the 'courage of a lion." gram: "Your radio speech of "Same Direction" as Hitler As its own contribution in carrying out the Stalin-Hitler pact, the CP directed heavy fire against Roosevelt.
+Thus, on June to break the North American Aviation strike 'was a taste of course of the war, Lewis became Roosevelt's use of troops at to be interconnected.
+First of all, a darling of the very reactionary Inglewood was . . . a considered the United Mine Workers Union phase of a developing anti-labor is not exactly a model of demopolicy.
 The Sunday Worker of June 22, 1941, featured a statement by party leader Earl Browder which declared: "The Rooseveltism of the New Deal has capitulated to the reactionaries.
 The new Roosevelt course is essentially for America the same direction which Hitler gave for Germany in 1933."
-June 22, 1941, the day on correct the omissions, distortions which this indictment of Rooseand outright fabrications in velt appeared, was of course the these few sentences will take same day that Hitler invaded about all the space available to the Soviet Union.
+June 22, 1941 the day on correct the omissions, distortions which this indictment of Rooseand outright fabrications in velt appeared, was of course the these few sentences will take same day that Hitler invaded about all the space available to the Soviet Union.
 On June 23 They Indict?